cran-task-views/WebTechnologies/WebTechnologies.md

   a relatively simple remote procedure call mechanism that uses HTTP and XML.
   This can be used for communicating between processes on a single machine or for accessing Web services from within R.
-- `r ohat("Rcompression")` (not on CRAN): Interface to zlib and bzip2 libraries f or performing in-memory compression and decompression in R.
+- `r ohat("Rcompression")` (not on CRAN): Interface to zlib and bzip2 libraries for performing in-memory compression and decompression in R.
   This is useful when receiving or sending contents to remote servers, e.g. Web services, HTTP requests via RCurl.
 - `r pkg("webshot")` uses 'PhantomJS' to provide screenshots of web pages without a browser.